Lindon Utah Temple: Design and architecture

 The temple was designed by MHTN Architects on a 14-acre plot near the intersection of 800 East and Center Street in Lindon.
 The site was previously used as residential land and farmland.
 A gathering area for wedding parties to take photos was designed with Mount Timpanogas in the background.
 A 1,500-square-foot maintenance building is also on the site.

 The city of Lindon was named after a Linden tree that the city was built around, although the spelling eventually changed due to a typo.
 The temple will have a motif of the Linden tree, one of which will be in art glass.

 The temple has three stories and is approximately 81,000 square feet, and the exterior uses white granite.
 It has two rectangular towers, each anchored by square bases, and rows of tall, arched windows.

 Temple presidents and admittance

 The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

-The church has announced that the temple's first president will be Lynn M. Brätt, with Elizabeth A. Brätt serving as matron.
+The temple's first president is Lynn M. Brätt, with Elizabeth A. Brätt serving as matron.

 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Once dedicated, only church members with a current temple recommend can enter for worship.